EleutherAI/gpt-neox/README.md

 ```

 This will:
 * Deploy the `pretrain_gpt2.py` script on all nodes with one process per GPU.
-The worker nodes and number of GPUs are specified in the `/job/hostfile` file (see parameter documentation).
+The worker nodes and number of GPUs are specified in the `/job/hostfile` file (see [parameter documentation](configs)).
 The worker processes are deployed by default using [`pdsh`](https://linux.die.net/man/1/pdsh).
-* Model parameters are defined in the file `configs/ds_pretrain_gpt2.yml` (configuration directory is `configs/`) which are used by GPT-NeoX
+* Model parameters are defined in the config file `configs/ds_pretrain_gpt2.yml` (configuration directory is `configs/`) which are used by GPT-NeoX
-* Data path parameters are defined in the file `configs/local_setup.yml`
+* Data path parameters are defined in the config file `configs/local_setup.yml`.
+If you are an EleutherAI member and using the [Kubernetes cluster](kubernetes), the `eleutherai_cluster.yml` config should be instead.

 Further examples are contained in the [examples folder](examples).